Princess Charlotte (1815 ship): Career

-Princess Charlotte first appeared in Lloyd's Register (LR) in 1815.

 In 1813 the EIC had lost its monopoly on the trade between India and Britain.
 British ships were then free to sail to India or the Indian Ocean under a license from the EIC.
+Princess Charlotte's owners applied on 4 January 1816, for a licence, which they received the next day.

+Princess Charlotte first appeared in Lloyd's Register (LR) in 1815.

-Captain J.M'Kean sailed under a license from the EIC on 8 February 1816 from London, bound for Bombay.
+Princess Charlotte was registered at Whitehaven on 11 January 1816.
+Captain J.M'Kean sailed on 8 February 1816 from London, bound for Bombay.
+She returned on 24 March 1818.
+Her cargo was worth £28,000, which yielded a net profit to her owners of £10,651.

 Thereafter she made several voyages to India and Penang.
 On 1 September 1824 she put back to Calcutta to repair, after having sailed for Liverpool.

 Fate

-Princess Charlotte, King, master, was last listed in LR in 1841.
+Princess Charlotte, King, master, was last listed in Lloyd's Register in 1841.
 However, she was reported to have sailed from St Helena on 28 July 1843, having come from Bombay on her way to Liverpool.
 She arrived at Liverpool on 21 September.
-She may have sailed again but absent original research her ultimate fate is unclear.
+She may have sailed again, but absent original research her ultimate fate is unclear.